vyapp/vy/BOOK.md

 ### Move focus one tab left

-It is possible to open files in multiple tabs, there is a handy key command to move the focus between tabs.
+It is possible to open files in multiple tabs, there is a handy keycommand to move the focus between tabs.
 For moving focus one tab left, press the key-command below regardless of the mode that vy is in.
-The key-command below works in GLOBAL mode it is a mode whose events have their handles called regardless of the mode in which vy is in.
+The key-command below works in GLOBAL mode it is a mode whose events have their handles called regardless of the mode in which an AreaVi instance is in:

     <Alt-o>

 ***

 ### Move focus one tab right

-In order to move the focus one tab right, press the key-command below.
+In order to move the focus one tab right, press the key-command below:

     <Alt-p>